Building customisable forms - BETA

 - Invites shows the contacts and children who have been invited to complete the form and the status of their response.

 - Actions enables you to specify actions which can run automatically when a form is submitted in response to an invitation or run manually by a user.
 Actions include adding respondents to a Flow, Ministry or Small Group; sending them a Preset Email or SMS; assigning them a Key Date or Note; and Archiving or Deleting them.

 - Responses details the responses given by each individual, along with a Download csv option.

 The order of these tabs varies depending on the status of the form.
-A form which is in Draft will show Setup followed by Invites and Responses.
-When a form is Published, the Responses tab shows first, followed by Invites and Setup.
+A form which is in Draft will show Setup followed by Invites, Actions and Responses.
+When a form is Published, the Responses tab shows first, followed by Invites, Setup and Actions.
 For a published form, the Setup tab shows a read-only view of the form as fields can only be added, edited or deleted when a form is in draft.

 Once created, forms are listed in a summary table which gives an overview of the form's settings, including an icon showing Access.

-An Action menu offers quick links to view, edit, duplicate and delete the form.
+An Action menu offers quick links to View, Duplicate, Edit and Delete the form.

 A filter enables you to search for Past, Active, Active & Future and Future forms, with Active & Future as the default.